(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 My resume is leaps and bounds more impressive than it was.
 And not just my typing skills.
 All my technical skills and my compute-ability (yes I made that up) has improved.

-“Grew successful blog with (more than a quarter million readers) from the ground up” sounds pretty fancy.
+“Grew multiple successful 6 figure businesses from the ground up, by myself” sounds pretty fancy.

 If my blog dies tomorrow, the ladies I have grown to love online will still be a huge part of my life.
 (AND we will have more time to talk.)